-On the other hand is the mobile web.
-Functionality that can be developed for delivery through web browsers only requires one vector of delivery and maintenance, and the programs are automatically accessible to all.
-Browser technology is great for almost all of the functionality that apps now deliver, and there’s no app store policies for developers to deal with.
+On the other hand, is the mobile web.
+Functionality developed for delivery through web browsers only requires one vector of delivery and maintenance, and programs are much more easily distributed and maintained.
+Browser technology is great for almost all of the functionality that apps now deliver, and there are no app store policies for developers to deal with.

 The study, conducted in April 2011, found that on smartphones, apps were used 85% of the time, but the Web browser was used just 15% of the time.
-On tablets, apps were still popular, but were used just 61% of the time as compared with Web browsing, which was used 39% of the time.
+On tablets, apps were still popular but were used just 61% of the time as compared with Web browsing, which was used 39% of the time.

 Says Jing Wu, from Zokem’s research team, “it can be speculated that for tablets, the bigger screen and the better overall user experience in browsing contribute to the relatively higher face time for Web browsing.
-On smartphones, on the other hand, a smaller screen and of course, better availability of apps, contribute to the apps’ dominance.”
+On smartphones, on the other hand, a smaller screen and, of course, better availability of apps contribute to the apps’ dominance.”